Home

 Map of the Area

-Other than the Thermes de Cluny and a few foundation stones in the crypt at Notre Dame, the Arena of Lutece is the only remaining structure from the Roman period, but it does hold the distinction of being the oldest monument of Paris.
+The Arena of Lutece, other than the Thermes de Cluny and the foundation stones in the Crypt of Notre Dame, is the only remaining structure from the Roman period.
+It has the distinction of being the oldest monument of Paris.
 The Obelisk of Luxor on the Place de la Concorde is the oldest monument in Paris.

-Built near the end of the 1st century, the Arena (Lutece being the Roman name for the city) provided a venue for both theater and sports.
+Built near the end of the 1st century, the Arena (Lutece is the Roman name of the city) provided a venue for both theater and sports.

 The Arena could hold nearly 15,000 people and covered an area of nearly 13,000 square meters.

-The Arena of Lutece, along with the Thermal Baths of Cluny, constituted the cultural heart of Roman Paris.
+The Arena, along with the Thermal Baths of Cluny, constituted the cultural heart of Roman Paris.

 The Arena fell into disuse and over the centuries was filled in, buried in some places to a depth of 60 feet and eventually houses were built over the area.